effective JANUARY 1, 2019

 Workers get to $15/hour on different timelines, so that smaller companies & chains have more time to see the benefits of increased consumer demand.

 The third group of workers gets to $15/hour this year, with increases for inflation every year after that.
 Every worker gets to $15/hour in the next few years, and at the end of the phase-in, every worker gets to the same citywide inflation-adjusted minimum wage,

 Tips have to go to employees who provided the service.
 Employers or managers cannot take tips.
 Tips need to be listed on your paystub to count towards minimum compensation.

 A service charge may sound like a tip, but they have different rules.
 Service charges have to say what percentage goes to workers, and service charges can't be used to cover the state minimum wage.

 Your paystub has to show: rate of pay, any tips you received, gross wages, sick time accrual, and any deductions from your paycheck.
 For an employer to be able to count things towards minimum compensation you have to see it on your paystub.
 Tips or employer provided healthcare have to be stated on the paystub.
 If it is not on the paystub, it can't be counted towards minimum compensation.

 i only have three co-workers at my subway. the owner has three stores in the city. what category does that fall under?

 Franchises are treated just like any other business with the number of franchise employees nationally determining the minimum wage they have to pay.
 Subway franchises have more than 500 employees nationally, so the workers would be paid following that schedule.

 how about if i'm not a citizen or i don't have a green card?

-All employees who work in Seattle are covered by this law including people who are undocumented.
-In fact, the City of Seattle has a policy of not asking about immigration status regarding labor rights.
-There are also protections against retaliation and non disclosure from us or the city to Immigration and Customs Enforcement (ICE).
+All employees who work in Seattle are covered by this law, regardless of your documentation status.
+In fact, the City of Seattle has a policy of not asking about immigration status and not sharing information with Immigration and Customs Enforcement (ICE).